dmbaker90/davidmbaker.dev/_posts/2021-12-11-Books-Ive-Read-in-2021.md

 title: "Books I've Read in 2021"
 ---

 This is not a complete list since I've forgotten what I read earlier in the year before my blog.
-But that's ok, because I did just read *Forgetting: The Benefits of Not Remembering* which says that forgetting things is an important and healthy part of brain function.
+But that's ok, because I did just read *Forgetting: The Benefits of Not Remembering* which argues that forgetting things is an important and healthy part of brain function.
 So I'm pretty healthy.

 * 4 Hour Workweek
 * Final Frontiersman